Choosing Wisely With the Moral Code of Mouthpieces

 • Use lip slurs to focus on the tuning of the mouthpiece

 No matter how comfortable you think the mouthpiece is or how high or low you can play on it at the store, if the sound is not what you expect in all registers, you will uncontrollably manipulate your air and embouchure to create the sound you want.
-Prolonged usage like will injure your lip and keep you from playing.
-Note there is no “might injure" and “might stop you" in this discussion.
-It will.
-Physical manipulation over a period of time will injure you.
-If you are sitting in the audience and can’t see the soloist at a concert, you bend your head to the side so you can.
+Prolonged usage like this will handicap your playing, and at worst injure your lip.
+Imagine sitting in an audience and you can’t see the soloist at a concert, you bend your head to the side so you can.
 You’ve solved the problem of not seeing the performer, but 30 minutes later you’ve created the problem of a stiff neck.

 Let your mouthpiece choice be guided by what your sound is telling you, and it will be hard to take home an unhealthy option.